Vietnam country brief

-According to Vietnamese Government statistics, Australia ranked 20th in overall foreign direct investment in Vietnam as at April 2010.
-There were 224 currently valid Australian-funded projects with disbursed FDI valued at US$224 million.
+Australian investment in Vietnam was valued at $666 million in 2013, $401 million being considered foreign direct investment.
 Over the past five years, the most significant Australian investments have involved expansions by established Australian companies, which continue to diversify their operations.
-Prominent examples include ANZ Bank, QBE, Santos, Qantas and the Commonwealth Bank.
+Prominent examples include BlueScope Steel, ANZ Bank and QBE.

 Export and investment opportunities for Australia

-Vietnam's rapid economic growth over recent years has increased demand for imported goods, creating significant opportunities for Australian exporters of metals, wheat, dairy produce, machinery, petroleum-based products and live animals.
-While the global economic slowdown presented challenges, the long term outlook for Australia-Vietnam trade and business relationships remains positive.
+Vietnam's rapid economic growth over recent years has increased demand for imported goods, creating significant opportunities for Australian exporters of energy, dairy, meat, fast moving consumer goods, wheats and grains, machinery and services.
+While the global economic slowdown presented challenges, the long term outlook for Australia–Vietnam trade and business relationships remains positive.

-The continuing shift towards a more market-based economy and strong economic growth in Vietnam have increased demand for education and training services.
-Education sector reforms are also under way with support from the Government of Vietnam and donors including the World Bank and Asian Development Bank.
+The continuing shift towards a more market-based economy and strong economic growth in Vietnam has increased demand for education and training services.
+Education sector reforms are also underway with support from the Government of Vietnam and donors including the World Bank and Asian Development Bank.
 The need for training in areas such as English language, business and management and information technology remains high, especially in the major urban centres of Hanoi and Ho Chi Minh City.

 Vietnam has large deposits of oil and gas, and a wide range of exploitable mineral deposits.
-Many Australian companies have expressed interest in minerals development in Vietnam, but remain concerned by uncertainty in the regulatory environment and the fiscal regime.
+Many Australian companies have expressed interest in minerals development in Vietnam, but remain concerned by uncertainty in the regulatory and fiscal environment.